mwittig/thing-it-node/README.md

-**[thing-it-node]** allows you to connect multiple devices like an Arduino Uno or a Bluetooth-enabled Wristband to your node computer (e.g. a regular server, a Raspberry Pi or a BeagleBone Black) to centralize Internet access to a scalable set of Sensors and Actors connected to these devices, invoke **REST Services** on all Actors, e.g.
+**[thing-it-node]** allows you to

+* connect multiple devices like an Arduino Uno or a Bluetooth-enabled Wristband to your node computer (e.g. a regular server, a Raspberry Pi or a BeagleBone Black) to centralize Internet access to a scalable set of Sensors and Actors connected to these devices,
+* invoke **REST Services** on all Actors,
+* receive **WebSocket Notifications** on all Sensor data changes and events,
+* define higher level REST Services to control multiple Actors,
+* define Event Processing to react on Sensor events and data changes,
+* use all of the above in a mobile client too control your devices.

+All of the above is controlled by a [nodejs](http://nodejs.org/) server which is bootstrapped from a simple JSON configuration as opposed to a complex program.

+This allows you to **configure e.g. a home automation system in minutes**.

+## Mobile Client

+*[thing-it-node]* comes with a mobile client tested for iPhone, iPad and Android devices which allows you to control and monitor your devices.

+## REST Services

+You can invoke services of all Actors via

 	jQuery.ajax({url : "https://yournode/devices/arduino1/actors/led1/services/on”, type : "POST"}).done(...).fail(...);

+You also can define **Higher-level Services** on multiple Actors, e.g. to

+* switch multiple LEDs on or off or close and open multiple Relays or
+* create output on an LCD display and create a sound on a Piezo.

+and also invoke those via REST, e.g.

+	jQuery.ajax({url : "https://yournode/services/allLEDsOn”, type : "POST"}).done(...).fail(...);

+## Web Socket Notifications

-and receive **WebSocket Notifications** on all Sensor data changes and events, e.g. via
+You can receive **WebSocket Notifications** on all Sensor data changes and events, e.g. via

 	var socket = new io("https://yournode/node/4711/events");